 And, what exactly is a CRM?

-By housing your customer information in a CRM, you can access your information on command and automate some of your sales and customer service processes.
-From a strategic point of view you’be able to track your team productivity and attainment.
+By housing your customer information in a CRM, you can access your information on command, and automate some marketing, sales, and customer service processes.
+You’ll also be able to track your team productivity and attainment.
 This will help you to figure out what works and what doesn’t.

 A CRM Success Story